About this listing

 Our neighborhood is residential, close to buses into the city or the University District.
 Wedgwood and Lake City are about a mile, bus or walk, for cafes, groceries, sundries.
 Meadowbrook Community Center swimming pool is a short walk, as is the Meadowbrook Beaver Pond.
 Close to Burke Gilman Trail, making it an easy bike ride to UW.
 Our neighborhood is sweet and friendly.

 Guests have a designated parking place for car and access to washer and dryer, kitchen, dining room, deck and yard, plus two people-friendly cats.
+Guests are welcome to cook in our kitchen and eat in our dining area.
 We request that guests respect the privacy of any part of the house not specifically listed here.

 Interaction with Guests